WELCOME AND INTRODUCTION

 - Stay home, Stay Alive.

-Minister for Health Paul Balban and the
+Minister for Health Paul Balban will be here.

 - Remember – Follow Public Health advice.